Canon M200 vs Panasonic GF7

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M200 and Panasonic Lumix DMC-GF7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The M200 is a recent model that features in the current product line-up of Canon.
-In contrast, the GF7 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the GF7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GF7 was succeeded by the Panasonic GX850.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the M200 and GF7 can be found, respectively, in the Canon M200 Manual (free pdf) or the online Panasonic GF7 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M200 or the Panasonic GF7 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.